WeegeeNumbuh1/FlightGazer/README.md

   - python3-venv
   - tmux
 - Create a new systemd service `flightgazer.service` if not present
+  - Also creates a systemd service for the boot splash screen `flightgazer-bootsplash.service` as well
 - Write out `RGBMatrixEmulator` config file
 - Makes virtual python environment at `etc/FlightGazer-pyvenv`
 - Updates `pip` as necessary and installs the following python packages in the virtual environment: